 Inside the Golden Globe Awards

-It’s that time of year again.
 If you google “Awards Season” — and manage to avoid the Bon Iver song with the same title — you’ll come across the stretch from November to February when most of the major film and television awards are handed out.

-It starts with the Governors Awards and the independent Gotham Awards in November, followed by the People’s Choice Awards and the Hollywood Film Awards.
+It usually starts with the Governors Awards and the independent Gotham Awards in November, followed by the People’s Choice Awards and the Hollywood Film Awards.
 As the year creeps toward its end, the status and prestige of the ceremonies only grow.
 It all builds to a climax in late February and March, with the mighty Academy Awards — aka the Oscars — as the grand finale.

 This is the story of how I became a voter in the Golden Globe Awards and what my experience has been like so far.